 Subdivision 1 — Recognition of systems

-169. Recognized school systems
+169. Recognized school system, declaration of

 (1) Where the Minister is satisfied that subsection (2) applies to a group of registered schools, the Minister may by order published in the Government Gazette declare the schools to be a recognized school system.